MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-common-scenarios.md

 ## Unable to detect credit card numbers with unusual delimiters

-Contoso Bank have noticed some of their employees share Credit card numbers with ‘/’ as a delimiter, for example 4111/1111/1111/1111, which isn't detected by the out of the box credit card definition.
+Contoso Bank has noticed some of their employees share Credit card numbers with ‘/’ as a delimiter, for example 4111/1111/1111/1111, which isn't detected by the out of the box credit card definition.
 Contoso would like to define their own regex and validate it using LuhnCheck.

 **Suggested solution**

-1. Create a copy of the Credit card SIT
+1. Create a copy of the Credit card SIT using the steps in [Customize a built-in sensitive information type](customize-a-built-in-sensitive-information-type.md).
 1. Add a new pattern
 1. In the primary element, select regular expression
 1. Define the regular expression that includes ‘/’ as part of the regular expression and then choose validator and select luhncheck or func_credit_card to ensure the regex also passes the LuhnCheck.

 ## Ignore a disclaimer notice

-Lot of organizations add legal disclaimers, disclosure statements, signatures, or other information to the top or bottom of email messages that enter or leave their organizations and in some cases even within the organizations.
+Many organizations add legal disclaimers, disclosure statements, signatures, or other information to the top or bottom of email messages that enter or leave their organizations and in some cases even within the organizations.
 The employees themselves put signatures including – motivational quotes, social messages, and so on.
-A disclaimer or signature can contain the trigger words that are present in lexicon of a CC and hence generating a lot of false positives.
+A disclaimer or signature can contain the terms that are present in the lexicon of a CC and and may generate a lot of false positives.

-For example, a typical disclaimer might contain words like sensitive, or confidential and a policy looking for sensitive info will detect it as violation leading to lot of false positives.
+For example, a typical disclaimer might contain words like sensitive, or confidential and a policy looking for sensitive info will detect it as an incident, leading to lot of false positives.
 Thus providing customers with an option to ignore disclaimer can reduce false positives and increase the efficiency of compliance team.

 ### Example of disclaimer